Summer Enrichment Program FAQs

 - be U.S. citizens;

 - have a cumulative grade point average of at least 3.2 on a 4.0 scale at the time of application (please note GPAs are NOT rounded up).

-If you are a full-time undergraduate on the day the application closes and will be enrolled as a full-time students in the spring semester, you are eligible to apply, even if you are a senior graduating in May.
+If you are a full-time undergraduate on the day the application closes and will be enrolled as a full-time students in the spring semester, you are eligible to apply, even if you are graduating in May/June.

 No. The 3.2 GPA requirement is for cumulative GPA.
 The Program has no flexibility on the GPA requirement.